 Have you ever been curious to know if you can spin dog hair into yarn?

-This is the first in a series of posts about yarn made from dog’s wool.
-For this first post, I’ll talk about general questions that people have when they hear that it’s possible to make dog fur yarn.
+Today, I’ll talk about general questions that people have when they hear that it’s possible to make dog fur yarn.

 Really?
 Dog hair?
 Are you pulling my leg?